audibleblink/gorsh/README.md

 $ make depends
 ```

-To simplify things, read the provided Makefile.
-You can set the following environment variables:
+You can set the following environment variables to compile using `go build`:

 - `GOOS`: the target OS
 - `GOARCH`: the target architecture